OpenMic · FluentPlay

 every utterance

-01 Session PAD score · stability floor · event cost · WPM · stutter count · disfluency rate · fluency index · σ variance · 3D PAD profile
+01 Session PAD score · stability floor · event cost · WPM · convergent-event count · acoustic-event rate · smoothness index · σ variance · 3D PAD profile

-02 Word PAD score · gap · duration · syllable rate · confidence · disfluency flags · challenge tag · POA · chunk position
+02 Word PAD score · gap · duration · syllable rate · confidence · event flags · challenge tag · POA · chunk position

 03 Syllable Duration vs. speaker median · stress position · prolongation detection · voicing onset timing